“A movement of the Spirit that calls us to prayer and to an unprecedented partnership in God’s mission around the world.”

 Commitment to the Bible

-The Acts2Movement, promoted by UBLA, reinforces the commitment to the Bible as the foundation for personal and community transformation.
-The initiative encourages every Baptist to read the Scriptures and seek the filling of the Holy Spirit, producing more mature churches and steadfast disciples.
-Among its goals, one highlight is leading 5 million people to read the New Testament within five years.
-The movement also seeks to translate the Bible into all languages, promoting access to the Gospel, literacy, and cultural appreciation.
-In addition, it prioritizes providing biblical training and support to pastors who serve in contexts of persecution.
+Among its objectives, the challenge of leading 5 million people to read the New Testament in five years stands out.
+The movement is also committed to translating the Bible into all languages, expanding access to the Gospel, promoting biblical literacy, and valuing the culture of each people.
+In addition, it prioritizes offering biblical training and support to pastors who serve in contexts of persecution.

 Responsible: